zwettemaan/CEPSparker/ReadMe.md

 The goal of this project is to reduce the treshold to 'get started' building CEP panels.

-The approach I've taken is to provide you with a ready-to-run panel with all its source code, as well as a lot of developer infrastructure code (helpers) which help with tasks like installing, debugging, reading log files...
+The approach I've taken is to provide you with a ready-to-run panel with all its source code.

+In addition there is a lot of developer infrastructure code (helpers scripts) which help with tasks like installing, debugging, reading log files...

+Most of the helper scripts are human-readable command line scripts (.command on Mac, .bat on Windows).
-The helpers are all written in such a way that they are easy to inspect and analyze.

-The helpers also serve as a way to explain and document the development processes.
+They helpers are all written in such a way that they are easy to inspect and analyze.
+They also serve as a way to explain and document the development processes.

 I know from experience how disheartening it is to find some useful sample code, and then get mired into all kinds of issues trying to install various tools